 Any student that does apply to the IL Welding School is required to inform the school of any previous welding training from any other Education Institution prior to starting training at the IL Welding School.
-All Veterans understand that the IL Welding School may contact the VA to request Military Transcripts @ https//jst.doded.mil/jst/ to verify any questions concerning their previous welding training.
-If the veteran has had previous training that is exactly like ours, their time at the school could be adjusted for less time.
+You will be required to sign off on a form stating that you have no previous welding experience from another Post Secondary School.
+All Veterans understand that the IL Welding School can contact the VA to request Military Transcripts @ https//jst.doded.mil/jst/ to verify any questions concerning previous welding training.
+If the veteran has had previous training that is exactly like ours, their time at the school will be adjusted for less time needed at the IL Welding School.